Aminocd/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-id | The ID of the super category name | The name of the super category description | The description of the super category
+id | The ID of the super location name | The name of the super location

 ## Mid Locations